UTP Ethernet Cables: Categories, Connectors, and Wiring

 | Cat 8 | 25/40 Gbps | 2000 MHz | Data centers (short runs) | 30m max for 25/40 Gbps |

 Important: Claims of 100 Gbps over Cat 6 copper are non-standard and unreliable.
-Always verify IEEE 802.3 specifications.
+Always verify IEEE 802.3 specifications for accurate performance data.

 Cost vs. Performance Tradeoffs

-- Cat 7/8 are niche solutions for data centers or specialized environments
+- Cat 7/8 are niche solutions for data centers or specialized high-speed environments.

 Connectors and Wiring Types